amirkdv/vN/README.md

   * [Comparison with Other Models](#comparison-with-other-models)

 ## In a Nutshell

+In vN, unlike SemVer-inspired models, versions are linearly ordered: v1, v2, ...
+Its git branching workflow for development, deployment, and hotfixes imposes no extra overhead.
+Most importantly, [RC IDs](#stable-artifact-versioning-with-rc-ids) provide a stable way to version artifacts in a way that decouples CI/CD pipeline lifecycle from creation of git tags.

 The diagram below describes the [rules](#rules) of vN.
 This repository itself has followed these rules.